isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

 I've selected 'TCGA-COAD' (colon cancer) and 'TCGA-PAAD' (pancreatic cancer) as my two cancer types.
 They're really pretty different, so it shouldn't be a difficult classification challenge.

-The dataset is going to be created with a query, and saved as a table in the above dataset.
+Below, we use a Standard SQL query to create the training data, which we then save as a table in the dataset created above.

 .. code-block:: sql